Further education and training are often an important part of the transition to adulthood.

 Some students may apply to a 4-year college out of high school to earn a college degree.
 The student’s desires for continuing education and/or training should be documented in their Individual Transition Plan if they have an IEP.

-All colleges receiving federal funding have an office for students with disabilities, sometimes called Disabled Students Programs and Services (DSPS).
+All colleges receiving federal funding have an office for students with disabilities.
+This office is sometimes called Disabled Students Programs and Services (DSPS).
 Please see the U.S Department of Education’s Disability Discrimination page for more information.

 The DSPS office helps students receive: